Difference between revisions of "Stanley Nleya" - Pindula

 Background

-Stanley Nleya was born on 26 September 1947 in Masendu area in Bulilima District of Matabeleland South Province.
+Stanley Nleya was born on 26 September 1947 in Masendu area in Bulilima District of Matabeleland South Province to Moli Kudlane and Emma Dube.
+He was the second child in a family of six, namely: Neli (late), Stanley, Royal, Barman, Guest and Mbigan.
 He used the pseudo name Elisha Gagisa during the liberation struggle.

 Education